seborama/fuego/README.md

 ## The Golden rules of the game

 1. Producers close their channel.
 In other words, when you create a channel, you are responsible for closing it.
-Similarly, whenever **ƒ**___uego___ creates a channel, it is responsible for closing it.
+Similarly, whenever ___ƒuego___ creates a channel, it is responsible for closing it.

 1. Consumers do not close channels.